fastoch/Podman-Tutorial/README.md

 ## Working with containers inside a pod

+Even if the containers are inside a pod, you can use all the previous podman commands.

 To add an Alpine Linux container running the top command to a pod named "youthful_jones", you would use:
 `podman run -dt --pod youthful_jones docker.io/library/alpine:latest top`